 The Higher Education Opportunity Act (HEOA) includes provisions that are designed to reduce the illegal uploading and downloading of copyrighted works through peer-to-peer (P2P) file sharing (an approach to content distribution in which digital files are transferred between "peer" computers over the Internet).
 Consistent with the principles of Spurgeon College and the expectations for student behavior, Spurgeon College views education as the most important element in combating illegal sharing of copyrighted material and uses a variety of methods to inform Spurgeon College's constituents about the law and responses to claims of copyright infringement.
-(The website http://www.mbts.edu/consumerinformation/#Peer-to-Peer provides more detailed information.)

 Spurgeon College currently employs an enterprise-class Sonicwall security device for analysis of all inbound and outbound network traffic.
 Access to P2P protocols is blocked as much as is practical by current technology.
 When excessive sustained uploading is detected, the Information Technology (IT) department makes an effort to identify the end user's system and notify the user of the issue and possible causes.
 In extreme cases, when contact cannot be made with the system owner, the data connection is severed until the owner can be reached and the issue resolved.

-Students who share files of which they are not the copyright owners are most likely in violation of Spurgeon College policy and potentially subject to lawsuit by the copyright holder under the Digital Millennium Copyright Act.
+Students who share files of which they are not the copyright owners are most likely in violation of Seminary policy and potentially subject to lawsuit by the copyright holder under the Digital Millennium Copyright Act.
 Students are responsible for understanding what constitutes legal use of music, movies, software, images, and other copyright works that they own or use.
 In using Spurgeon College's network resources, students agree to abide by the policies and guidelines set forth by Spurgeon College.